a1pro2003/a1pro_framework/keystroke_inj/README.md

 Explaining the Payload:

 This payload opens the 'Run' Box in windows with \RUNBOX then injects the code to download the reverse shell form the file server and execute it.
-It then exedcutes that command by running it with admin priviliges, with \ADMINPRESS, and handles the window with \LEFTARROW and \ENTER.
+It then executes that command by running it with admin privileges, with \ADMINPRESS, and handles the window with \LEFTARROW and \ENTER.

-The revershell is then downloaded and executed and run in the background seemlesly.
+The reverse shell is then downloaded and executed and run in the background seamlessly.

 ## Payload 2
 For the second payload, Password Stealer Payload, will steal windows NTLM password hashes to be cracked and browser passwords.

-For a main recovery of the password hashes a php server must be deployed with a file to handle the upload of the files containin the passwords.
+For a main recovery of the password hashes a php server must be deployed with a file to handle the upload of the files containing the passwords.

 You can copy the 'server' folder in /payload2/ directory that ahs everything set up, or you can do the following to set it up manually.